Try these stand-outs

 The Italian Job

 If Italian food is your bag, The Italian Job is the one for you.
 Italian Street food cooked up by Dean who has 17 years worth of culinary experience under his belt.
-It’s pasta heaven with a Swansea twist – I recommend the Kingsway Karbonara!
+It’s pasta heaven with a Abertawe twist – I recommend the Kingsway Karbonara!

-Pizza Boys
+Pizza Boyz

 Olive and Oregano